Distributed Optimization for Traffic Light Control and Connected Automated Vehicle Coordination in Mixed-Traffic Intersections: Distributed Mixed-Integer Optimization Algorithm

 \begin{lemma} Starting from an initial solution $\{\bbsym{x}_i^{(0)}\}_{i \in \VVV}$ that satisfies the coupling constraints, the sequence $\{\bbsym{x}_i^{(t)}\}_{i \in \VVV}$ generated by the algorithm at any iteration satisfies the coupling constraints.
-In addition, if the generated sequence has a limit point, it is a feasible coupling-constraint solution and person-by-person optimal. \end{lemma}
+In addition, if the generated sequence has an \hilitediff{accumulation point}, it is a person-by-person optimal solution of the penalized problem \eqref{eq:pen_prb}. \end{lemma}